anastasiadoulab/machaon/README.md

 <pre>
 'referencePDBChain': The reference PDB ID and chain ID separated by a dot, &lt;PDB ID&gt;.&lt;CHAIN ID&gt; e.g. ""6VXX.A" 'residues': List of residue positions (one-based indexing), e.g. [1, 2, 3, 4, 5]
-'residueRanges': Range definitions separated by comma, .e.g '1-50,70-78' 'known': Select True if the segment belongs to a known site like a binding site (considered by GO Meta-analysis module).
+'residueRanges': Range definitions separated by comma, e.g. '1-50,70-78' 'known': Select True if the segment belongs to a known site like a binding site (considered by GO Meta-analysis module).
 'ignore': If set to True, the configuration will be ignored.
 Useful for storing past segment presets.
 '*whatever*': You can include fields of your own, like tags or notes (e.g. 'doi' : '123.3456/1234.123').
 These are not considered by the program.